 - Luteal Phase - The luteal phase releases progesterone and estrogen to re-thicken the uterine lining in case of pregnancy.
 It will shrink and become re-absorbed if there is no pregnancy.
 As you may be familiar with, this is also when PMS symptoms occur!

 What Are PMS Symptoms?

-We hear PMS all the time so what is it really?!
-One of the first things many young girls ask is "What are signs that your period is coming?"
+We hear it all the time but what does PMS really mean?
+One of the first things many ask is "What are signs that your period is coming?"
 Some people never have many PMS symptoms, while others get them so intensely that they sometimes need to miss work or school.
-Some possible signs that a girl is about to start her period include bloating, breast pain, headache, insomnia, food cravings, and changes in mood.
+Some possible signs that you're about to start your period can include bloating, breast pain, headache, insomnia, food cravings, and changes in mood.
 Some people also feel changes in sexual desire or weight gain The PMS phase typically lasts about two weeks but is most severe in the final few days before bleeding begins.
-When symptoms become severe, it is time to purchase some organic tampons.

 What Does Your First Period Look Like?